willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 Conversely, heterospecific competition prevails when $\theta > 1$, and when $\theta = 1$, there is no distinction between conspecific and heterospecific competition.
 Note that $\beta$ is also unbounded, allowing it to converge towards negative (indicating competition) or positive (indicating facilitation) values.
 Furthermore, we fixed $\theta = 1$ for the recruitment ($I = \rho$) due to model convergence issues.
-The recruitment model also accounts for the conspecific density dependence effect on the annual ingrowth rate ($\phi$).
+The recruitment model also accounts for the conspecific density-dependence effect on the annual ingrowth rate ($\phi$).
 Specifically, $\phi$ increases with $BAL_{cons}$ as a positive effect of seed source up to reach the optimal density of recruitment, $\delta$, where it then decreases with more conspecific density due to competition at a rate proportional to $\sigma$:

 $$